hellbox/srob-migration/content/reviews/would-you-rather.md

 name = "Would you rather"
 title = "Would you rather"
 dek = "You put humor in my poetry book!
 You put poetry in my humor book!
-Hey, wait a minute..." facebookauto = "In which Elissa Ball happily blurs the line between poetry and comedy." twitterauto = "In which @ElissaBall happily blurs the line between poetry and comedy." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/more-or-less.md"]
+Hey, wait a minute..." type = "Review"facebookauto = "In which Elissa Ball happily blurs the line between poetry and comedy." twitterauto = "In which @ElissaBall happily blurs the line between poetry and comedy." reviews_byline = ["writers/paul-constant.md"] reviews_books = ["books/more-or-less.md"]